 It’s a huge achievement that most dental practices in the UK are now open for face-to-face services.
 However, only emergency appointments and people with the greatest need have access to services.
 There is guidance in place to help you understand whether your dental issue is an emergency and what you can do if it is an emergency.

 Due to COVID-19 routine dental care has changed.
 Social distancing rules have made it harder to access services.
-If you need dental services during the pandemic, here are a few tips to help you out.
+If you need Fleet dental care services during the pandemic, here are a few tips to help you out.